JiveDig/edd-fes-vendor-upload-directories/readme.txt

 == Description ==

-An add-on for Easy Digital Downloads and Frontend Submissions to create separate upload directories for each vendor.
+An add-on for Easy Digital Downloads and Frontend Submissions that creates a separate directory in /uploads/edd/ for each vendors downloads and files.

+By default, EDD and FES save all download files to /uploads/edd/.
+This plugin automatically creates and upload directory per user.
+If my user nicename in WordPress is 'MikeHemberger', Vendor Upload Directories will automatically put all my files in /uploads/edd/mikehemberger/

+All you have to do is activate it and it just works.

 == Installation ==